 As much as I loved co-sleeping, Oliver was breastfeeding less and waking up.
 Kyle and I were positive that we didn’t want to let him cry it out even though sometimes felt like it would be impossible not to!

-Shout out to my girlfriend is Montreal, Catherine, who has the cutest baby btw, she called me because she knew and remembered how it felt when you lose all hope and really upped my spirit to do it and feel confident about it!
-It’s amazing when other moms support you!
+Shout out to my girlfriend in Montreal, Catherine (who has the cutest baby, by the way).
+She called me because she knew and remembered how it felt when you lose all hope and really upped my spirit to do it and feel confident about it!
+It’s amazing when other moms support you.
 She suggested the 15 seconds technique from Brigitte Langevin.

-(Sadly there’s only a French version but the idea is that you put your baby down, walk away when he’s not crying. wait 15 seconds. go back to calm him down then walk away again. wait 30 seconds. and so forth… While it wasn’t what I was capable of doing entirely, I got amazing advice for the book.) for French Speakers:
+Sadly there’s only a French version, but the idea is that you put your baby down and walk away when he’s not crying.
+Wait 15 seconds, go back to calm him down, then walk away again.
+Wait 30 seconds.
+And so forth… While it wasn’t what I was capable of doing entirely, I got amazing advice from the book.

 AFTERNOON NAP: Rocked him to sleep but kept waking up as soon as I’d put him down.
 Tried to rub his back and “shhh” but it was a complete fail! ended up skipping his nap.

-NIGHTIME: 7:00 pm explained to him that this is his room and his bed.
+7:00 PM: Explained to him that this is his room and his bed.
 I’m right next door, he’s okay.
-I put him down awake – rubbed his back – shhhhhh- Gave him his favorite blanket (very thin blanket made of bamboo; use blanket if your baby is aware and strong enough to get it off his face)- put white noise on.
-He was not happy, he eventually calmed down and fell asleep.
-I Stayed by his side the whole time to reassure him.
-He was just letting me know about him not being happy and that’s okay!
+I put him down awake – rubbed his back – shhhhhh- Gave him his favorite blanket (very thin blanket made of bamboo; use a blanket if your baby is aware and strong enough to get it off his face).
+Put white noise on.
+He was not happy.
+He eventually calmed down and fell asleep.
+I stayed by his side the whole time to reassure him.
+He was just letting me know about him not being happy, and that’s okay!

-12:00am: woke up hysterical, attempted the 15 seconds technique- (please reap on top to know what it is) Kyle and I couldn’t bare him crying when we’d walk away.
-Him and I were distraught and not on the same wave line, we ended up getting into an argument and realized that we needed to communicate beforehand how to go about it.
-Communication is key when parenting and sleep training! we made it to 1 min 45 seconds and I gave up and he came back to bed with us.
+12:00 AM: Woke up hysterical, attempted the 15 seconds technique.
+Kyle and I couldn’t bear him crying when we’d walk away.
+Him and I were distraught and not on the same wavelength.
+We ended up getting into an argument and realized that we needed to communicate beforehand how to go about it.
+Communication is key when parenting and sleep training!
+We made it to 1 min 45 seconds and I gave up and he came back to bed with us.

-MORNING NAP: took me 2 hours and 30 min to put him down!!!!! we went from falling asleep to waking up, then playing and so forth. drove me nuts.
+MORNING NAP: It took me 2 hours and 30 min to put him down!!!!!
+We went from falling asleep to waking up, then playing and so forth.
+Drove me nuts.